its-Winter/chrome-edge-password-decrypter/README.md

 1. Windows

 ## Details
+My edits were just to make the args not required, and will attempt to go for the default paths (not 'Profile' folders).
+Also added an Edge flag to attempt Edge's default paths.
-This project is a standalone version that takes the files as arguments and a fork of [this](https://github.com/ohyicong/decrypt-chrome-passwords) project
+This project is a modified version, and a fork of [this](https://github.com/Bruckyy/chrome-password-decrypter) which is a fork of the [original project here](https://github.com/ohyicong/decrypt-chrome-passwords)